CaleyD/FrontEndGuidelines/README.md

 #FF0138
 ```

-Use LESS functions to adjust hue, saturation, lightness, or transparency
+Use LESS functions when adjusting hue, saturation, lightness, or transparency

 ```css
 color: fade(#000, 50%);